Luis de Molina: Molinism

 Several regent Masters of the Dominican College of St. Thomas, the future Pontifical University of Saint Thomas Aquinas (Angelicum), were involved in the Molinist controversy.
 The Dominicans Diego Álvarez (c.
 1550–1635), author of the De auxiliis divinae gratiae et humani arbitrii viribus, and Tomás de Lemos (1540–1629) were given the responsibility of representing the Dominican Order in debates before Pope Clement VIII and Pope Paul V.

-The Molinist subsequently passed into the Jansenist controversy.

-Molina was also the first Jesuit to write at length on economics and contract law.
-Prior to Molina's time, economic thought was closely tied to Catholic moral theology.
-Molina was part of an emerging trend which contributed to the separation of analysis of economic activity from theological questions of sin.
-This trend was a significant step towards the emergence of modern economics with Adam Smith in the 18th century.
+Contract law

+Although he is a convinced supporter of contractual consensualism, Molina remains aware of the differences that still exist between civil law and canon law, but calls for their disappearance.
+With his opinions, he also prepares the emergence of a theory of the autonomy of the will, later formulated by Pedro de Oñate.

+Like most members of the School of Salamanca, he discusses the respect of the principles of equity and commutative justice in contractual exchanges, which he considers fundamental.

+Discussing the “diamond-water paradox”, Molina cogitated a theory of just price where the utility wasn't take into account.
+Thus, in his De jure et Justitia he said, “the just price of a pearl, which can be used only to decorate, is higher than the just price of grain, bread, or horses, even if the utility of these things is superior.”

+Furthermore, he discusses the effect of defects of consent on the validity of contractual commitments and allows, with Lessius, to distinctly separate the matters of contract law and testamentary law.

+Economy

 In his writings on economics, Molina helped further develop a theory of price inflation proposed by Juan de Medina and Martín de Azpilcueta in Salamanca, writing that "[i]n equal circumstances, the more abundant money is in one place, so much less is its value to buy things or to acquire things that are not money."